abusalimov/SublimeCImproved/README.md

 You may however checkout a [preprocessor-cond-scopes](//github.com/abusalimov/SublimeCImproved/tree/preprocessor-cond-scopes) branch which doesn't have this limitation.

 ### Local variable declaration/initialization
 C can be quite complicated to parse in some parts, for example related to pointer declarations (what is `t * v`?
 Is it a simple multiplication, or a declaration of a pointer to type `t` called `v`?).
 Needless to say, it is just impossible to parse C using regular expressions.
-Therefore, C Improved doesn't try to recognize variable declarations and to provide a distinct scope/highlighting for them.
+Therefore, C Improved doesn't try to recognize variable declarations, so there is no distinct scope/highlighting for them.

 Some discussion on this can be found in a related [issue](//github.com/abusalimov/SublimeCImproved/issues/8).